Of Jellybeans and Elephants

 Defining the Elephant

-What do you do if your team, your company, or your client says they need an elephant but you believe they need a whale?
+What do you do if your team, company, or client says they need an elephant, but you believe they need a whale?
 Read my previous article, How to Know if You're Adding Value.